bob-erdman/developer-dot/communications/dev-guide_geo_soap/reference/cass-address.md

         <td><code>Reliability</code></td>
         <td><code>[double]</code> Reliability
         <br/>
-        A number, between 0 and 1, indicating the closeness of the match between a location address and USPS standards
+        Indicates the closeness of the match between a location address and USPS standards (value between 0 and 1)
         </td>
       </tr>
       <tr>